mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 Where temperature in an organic creature is reduced and the Effect is 5+, the Referee may rule that hypothermia results.
-Hypothermia is the reduction of the body’s operating temperature and it does not require a large drop in temperature for hypothermia to have a profound effect.
+Hypothermia is the reduction of the body's operating temperature and it does not require a large drop in temperature for hypothermia to have a profound effect.

 PORTALS AND NON-PSIONS
 Any portal between dimensions with a Barrier Strength of 0 can be passed through freely by both psions and non-psions.
-If a psion can overcome a portal’s Barrier Strength he can take through a number of individuals equal to his Psi DM, increasing this by an additional person for every Psi point he expended per trip.
+If a psion can overcome a portal's Barrier Strength he can take through a number of individuals equal to his Psi DM, increasing this by an additional person for every Psi point he expended per trip.